All Products

 --header 'Content-Type: application/json'

-This API returns a list of checkpoint names that have been successfully validated.
+This API operation returns a list containing only the names of checkpoints that have successfully passed validation.

 {